Thomas-LEPINE/Thomas-LEPINE/README.md

 Automation and computer engineer
 --------------------------------

-I'm a software development using various programming languages, environments and network communications.
-A specific focus is related to cybersecurity.
+I'm a software developer full-stack using various programming languages, environments and network communications.
+A specific focus relates to cybersecurity.
 This GitHub shows some of my personal or student projects.

 * 🌍  I'm based in Nantes
 * ✉️  You can contact me on LinkedIn : <a href="https://www.linkedin.com/in/thomas-l%C3%A9pine/" target="blank" rel="noreferrer"><span>https://www.linkedin.com/in/thomas-lépine/ </span><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/socials/linkedin.svg" width="18" height="18" /></a> <!-- [https://www.linkedin.com/in/thomas-l%C3%A9pine/](mailto:https://www.linkedin.com/in/thomas-l%C3%A9pine/) -->